MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-how-create-opportunities.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: relationship, prospect
+ms.search.keywords: 'relationship, prospect'
 ms.date: 06/22/2021
 ms.author: jswymer
-ms.openlocfilehash: d3e427a4fbff866edfa7b03b23f22ee797ef037b
-ms.sourcegitcommit: 00a8acc82cdc90e0d0db9d1a4f98a908944fd50a
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 06/29/2022
-ms.locfileid: "9074802"
 ---
-# <a name="create-sales-opportunities"></a>Create Sales Opportunities
+# Create Sales Opportunities
 You can create opportunities for the sales opportunities you have on your contacts.
 All opportunities must be assigned to a salesperson or purchaser and must have a contact.

 You can create opportunities from the **Opportunity List** page.
 But you typically will create opportunities from the specific contact or salespeople.

 Before you can create opportunities, you must set up opportunity sales cycles.
 For more information see [Set Up Opportunity Sales Cycles and Stages](marketing-how-setup-opportunity-sales-cycles-stages.md).

-## <a name="to-create-an-opportunity-from-a-salesperson"></a>To create an opportunity from a salesperson
+## To create an opportunity from a salesperson
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Salespeople**, and then choose the related link.
 2. Select the salesperson from the list for whom you want to create an opportunity.
 3. Choose the **Opportunities** action, and then choose **List**.